Procrastination, Time Blindness & Burnout: The Executive Function Crisis HR Can’t Afford to Ignore in 2026

 How Executive Function Coaching Supports HR Teams

-Traditional performance management focuses on outcomes.
-Executive function coaching focuses on the cognitive skills that make outcomes possible.
+Traditional performance management focuses only on outcomes.
+Executive function coaching focuses on the cognitive infrastructure that makes outcomes possible.

 One-to-one executive function coaching